jmuheim/mozaic-blueboard/USAGE_PRESET.md

 Presets are written in [Markdown](https://en.wikipedia.org/wiki/Markdown) (using fancy emojis 🎤🎸🎹), and then compiled into a Mozaic script (using a Ruby script).

-For example, take a look at [`songs/wish-you-were-here.md`](./songs/wish-you-were-here.md).
+For example, take a look at [`presets/wish-you-were-here.md`](./presets/wish-you-were-here.md).
 It is very simple, can be printed and used as an orientation while performing.
-Using `songs-builder.rb`, the Markdown code will then be compiled to Mozaic code, as seen in [`songs/mozaic/wish-you-were-here`](./songs/mozaic/wish-you-were-here).
+Using `presets-builder.rb`, the Markdown code will then be compiled to Mozaic code, as seen in [`presets/mozaic/wish-you-were-here`](./presets/mozaic/wish-you-were-here).
 This code can then be loaded into AUM.

 ## General Structure